telerik/xaml-docs/controls/radmap/features/providers/providers.md

 ## UriImageProvider

-RadMap provides support for single image provider through the __UriImageProvider__ class besides the built-in support for tiled (MultiScaleImage) providers like BingMapProvider and OpenStreetMapProvider.
+RadMap provides support for single image provider through the __UriImageProvider__ class besides the built-in support for tiled (MultiScaleImage) providers like BingRestMapProvider and OpenStreetMapProvider.
 You can either use it with single image for all zoom levels, or you can specify an image for every distinct zoom level.

 >tip To learn more about the UriImageProvider [read here]({%slug radmap-features-uriimageprovider%}).